mind Whitney Richardson mind Whitney Richardson

 We get fired.
 We go bankrupt.
 We get voted out.
 We get sick.
 We flunk a test.
 We gain/lose weight.
 We experience an existential criss that triggers re-evaluation of our priorities/affiliations/beliefs.

 Like Greg Stube experienced, it can be devastating, if your identity is tethered to that label.
 Suddenly you start wondering who you really are, if not your label(s).
 If I’m not a high-powered lawyer/straight-A brainiac/size 0/Christian/president/husband/etc, who am I?
 What’s my place in the world?
 What do I have to offer?
 Am I still worth loving?
 So many of us feel conditionally loved, whether we realize it or not.
-We’re led to think (sometimes intentionally, sometimes unintentionally) that we are accepted/loved because of those labels: doctor/Mormon/star athlete/parent/do-it-yourselfer/subject matte expert.
+We’re led to think (sometimes intentionally, sometimes unintentionally) that we are accepted/loved because of those labels: doctor/Mormon/star athlete/parent/do-it-yourselfer/subject matter expert.

 labels image 7.jpg